serverless/blog/posts/2016-12-15-serverless-v1.4.0.md

 ```

 to create a new C# service and you're good to go!

+**Note:** Serverless supports all [AWS Lambda runtimes](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) out of the box.
+You can change the runtime with the help of the `runtime` property in [`serverless.yml` file](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/).

 ### Directory support for service installation via git